 Can I fly to Cuba?

-Currently, U.S. commercial airlines do not fly to Cuba but there are alternative options if you’re trying to get there.
-You always have the option of chartering a flight to Cuba though this can be quite expensive.
-Chartered flights typically depart from Miami.
-Most travellers opt to use non-American commercial airlines that fly out of Toronto, Canada and Montreal, Canada as well as Cancun, Grand Cayman and Jamaica.
+Currently, some U.S. commercial airlines fly to Cuba but most travellers opt to use non-American commercial airlines that fly out of Toronto, Canada and Montreal, Canada as well as Cancun, Grand Cayman and Jamaica.

 Is booking a tour a good option?